-- (5) Regional Councils must be constituted in such a manner - - (a) so as to reflect the composition of the Council as far as legal practitioners are concerned; and - (b) after taking into account the following factors: - (i) the efficient attainment of the Council's objects; - (ii) cost effectiveness; - (iii) the interests of legal practitioners; - (iv) regional needs, interests and sensitivities; - (v) availability of resources; and - (vi) the interests of the public. - (6) The Minister - - (a) must, on the advice of the Transitional Council for purposes of the first Regional Councils; and - (b) may, after the date referred to in section 121(4), as may be required from time to time, on the advice of the Council, prescribe the operation of Regional Councils in respect of the matters dealt with in sections 9, 10, 11, 12, 13, 17, 18, 19, 20, 21, 22, 23, 24 and 25, in so far as it is necessary and relevant.
+- 26. (1) The Council may establish Regional Councils. - (2) The objects of Regional Councils are to carry out any operational powers, duties and functions of the Council as determined by the Council in the rules or in terms of this Act. - (3) Regional Councils must be constituted in the manner determined by the Council in the rules- - (a) so as to achieve the composition of the Council as far as legal practitioners are concerned; and - (b) after taking into account the following factors: - (i) the efficient attainment of the Council's objects; - (ii) cost effectiveness; - (iii) the interests of legal practitioners; - (iv) regional needs, interests and sensitivities; - (v) availability of resources; and - (vi) the interests of the public. - (4) The Council must, in the rules, regulate the functioning of Regional Councils by providing for matters dealt with in sections 9, 10, 11, 12, 13, 17, 18, 19, 20, 21, 22, 23, 24 and 25, in so far as it is necessary and relevant.